 Marathon to Key West

-The first stop on your Marathon to Key West road trip should be a visit to the Marathon Turtle Hospital!
+The first stop on your Marathon to Key West road trip should be a visit to the Turtle Hospital!
+Marathon Florida is home to the first hospital of its kind in the whole WORLD.
 The guys at this sea turtle rehabilitation centre do an AMAZING job of raising awareness of the species as well as rescuing them and nursing them back to health.

 They handle all types of ‘turtle problems’.
 From injuries caused by humans, such as turtles that have been struck by a boat and ones that have swallowed waste (plastic etc) to natural problems like Fibropapillomatosis tumours and turtles that have been caught by changing sea temperatures during the migration season.

 The Turtle Hospital, Marathon Florida

 Hundreds of turtles pass through their doors each year, with most of them being re-released back into the wild.
 There are a few permanent residents on-site that due to their injuries, wouldn’t be able to survive in the wild, but are able to live a happy, healthy life at the centre!

 There’s so much to do in Marathon Florida, you can find out more here.

 Seven Mile Bridge is the longest bridge in the Florida Keys, connecting Marathon Key to Little Duck Key.
 The current bridge, which opened in 1982, is actually just under seven miles long.
 The original ‘Seven Mile Bridge’ runs alongside the current vehicle bridge and is open to pedestrians and cyclists.

 When driving along the bridge, there is nowhere to stop and get out.
 The best place to park up is at the Little Duck Key public boat ramp.
 If you are driving from Marathon to Key West, the car park will be on the right hand side of the road.